-Startup cynicism and Substack, or Clubhouse, or Miami, or … – TechCrunch
+Startup cynicism and Substack, or Clubhouse, or Miami or … – TechCrunch

 Indeed, they could.
 Substack is simple in its original product conception, which is a DNA it happens to share with a lot of other successful consumer startups.
 It is (or perhaps better to say now, was) just email.
 It’s Stripe + a CMS editor + an email delivery service.
 A janky version could be written in a day by most competent engineers.
 And yet.
 No one else built Substack, and that’s where the insecurity starts in the startup world.

 From the media perspective, it’s of course been brutal the last few years in newsrooms and across publishing, so understandably, the level of cynicism in the press is already high (and journalists aren’t exactly optimistic types to begin with).
-Yet, most of the criticism here basically boils down to “why hasn’t Substack completely stopped the bloodletting of my industry in the short few years it’s been around?”
+Yet, most of the criticism here basically boils down to, “Why hasn’t Substack completely stopped the bloodletting of my industry in the short few years it’s been around?”

-Maybe they will, but give the folks some god damn time to build.
+Maybe they will, but give the folks some goddamn time to build.
 The fact that a young startup is even considered to have the potential to completely rebuild an industry is precisely what makes Substack (and other adjacent startups in its space) such a compelling bet.
-Substack, today, cannot re-employ tens of thousands of laid-off journalists, or fix the inequality in news coverage or industry demographics, or end the plight of “fake news.”
+Substack, today, cannot reemploy tens of thousands of laid-off journalists, or fix the inequality in news coverage or industry demographics, or end the plight of “fake news.”
 But what about a decade from now if they keep growing on this trajectory and stay focused on building?

 The cynicism of immediate perfection is one of the strange dynamics of startups in 2020.
 There is this expectation that a startup, with one or a few founders and a couple of employees, is somehow going to build a perfect product on day one that mitigates any potential problem even before it becomes one.
 Maybe these startups are just getting popularized too early, and the people who understand early product are getting subsumed by the wider masses who don’t understand the evolution of products?